-Coronavirus: Pandemic is ‘once in a century’ health crisis, effects to be felt for decades, says WHO
+Coronavirus: 57,117 new cases reported in the last 24 hours, India nearing 17 lakh infections now

 The Supreme Court of India endorsed opening of temples, churches and mosques during the lockdown period.

+India reported 57,117 new cases on Saturday morning, taking its total to almost 17 lakh.
+The tital number of coronavirus cases in the country is now 16,95,988.

 The World Health Organization said the coronavirus pandemic is a “once in a century” phenomenon, whose effects will be felt for decades.

 The global coronavirus count crossed 1.75 crore, and the number of deaths rose to more than 6.78 lakh on Saturday morning, according to the Johns Hopkins University.
 As many as 1.02 crore people have recovered.

 The Supreme Court of India said that witnessing temple rituals through live streaming cannot be a substitute for a physical visit to places of worship.
 It endorsed opening of temples, churches and mosques during the lockdown period.